MJoergen/formal/fetch/README.md

 The second cover statement is that the DECODE stage can receive two data cycles back-to-back, i.e. with `dc_valid_o` and `dc_ready_i` asserted for two clock cycles.
-After all, this was my initial claim.
+After all, this was my initial claim!

 ```
 f_dc_back2back : cover {dc_valid_o and dc_ready_i; dc_valid_o};